 Many people believe that agoraphobia is the fear of leaving one’s home, thanks in part to its portrayal in media, but it is much more complex.

 “The hallmark of agoraphobia is anxiety about or avoidance of places or situations from which escape might be difficult,” Dr. Singh said.
-“Someone with agoraphobia avoids places or situations where they believe escape or access to help may be impossible, very difficult or very embarrassing if they develop panic attacks, panic-like symptoms or some other incapacitating loss of control.”
+“Someone with agoraphobia avoids places or situations where they believe escape or access to help may be impossible, very difficult or very embarrassing if they develop panic-like symptoms, symptoms of a panic attack or some other incapacitating loss of control.”

 What causes agoraphobia?